 Maryland became the seventh state in the United States by ratifying the Constitution in 1788.
 Maryland ranks 42nd in size and 19th in population.
 Annapolis is the state capital, and the state’s nicknames include Old Line State and Free State.
 It is famous for crab cakes and its Chesapeake Bay Bridge.
 Children could visit a website at: Maryland.
 They could find out how Maryland, Baltimore, and Annapolis got their names.

 South Carolina became the eighth state of the United States by ratifying the Constitution in 1788.
 It was named in honor of King Charles II.
 “Carolus” is Latin for Charles.
 Columbia is the state capital.
 South Carolina ranks 23rd in population and 40th in area.
 Its nickname is the palmetto state, and its leading sources of income are tobacco, rice, and textiles.
 Children could visit an internet site at: South Carolina.
 They could also find out what a palmetto is.

 New Hampshire became the ninth state of the United States by ratifying the Constitution in 1788.
 It was named after the English county Hampshire.
 The capital is Concord, and its motto is “Live Free or Die.”
 It ranks forty-fourth in area and forty-second in population.
 Mt.
-Washington is the tallest peak in New England.
+Washington, located in New Hampshire, is the tallest peak in New England.
 Martin Pring traveled its coast in 1603, and Samuel de Champlain explored the area in 1604.
 Children could visit an Internet site at: New Hampshire.